-14 November 2017 - The 2016 enforcement data has been collected from the Parties to the OECD Anti-Bribery Convention Decisions on Foreign Bribery Cases from 1999 to December 2016.
+11 December 2018 - The 2017 enforcement data has been collected from the Parties to the OECD Anti-Bribery Convention Decisions on Foreign Bribery Cases from 1999 to December 2017.
 The enforcement data includes the number of criminal, administrative and civil cases of foreign bribery that have resulted in a final disposition, such as a criminal conviction or acquittal, or similar findings under an administrative or civil procedure.
 Published for the first time in 2010, the enforcement data is updated annually by the OECD Working Group on Bribery (WGB).
-This edition contains a special focus on international co-operation in anti-bribery law enforcement.
+This edition contains a special focus on what happens to the public official in sanctioned. foreign bribery schemes.

-- 443 individuals and 158 entities have been sanctioned in criminal proceedings for foreign bribery between the time the Convention entered into force in 1999 and end-2016.
+- 560 individuals and 184 entities have received criminal sanctions for foreign bribery between the time the Convention entered into force in 1999 and the end of 2017.

-- At least 125 of the sanctioned individuals were sentenced to prison for foreign bribery.
+- At least 125 of the sanctioned individuals have been sentenced to prison for foreign bribery, including at least 11 for prison terms exceeding 5 years.

 Download the methodology